ryan-cho-i/cephalometric/README.md

 ### 7. Part 7.
 Result

 1) This is coded to predict the output in forms of Json file, Images.
+(Blue Color means ground truth and Other colors mean the predictions)

 ![ES_Vatech_PaX-i_61141](https://user-images.githubusercontent.com/78337318/115352138-f7b5a900-a1f1-11eb-948b-a85d447a8b39.png)